-The University of Michigan Epilepsy Fellowship and Clinical Neurophysiology Fellowship is a 12-month ACGME accredited program devoted to assisting trainees in developing expertise in the diagnosis and management of seizure disorders including the interpretation and implementation of many neurodiagnostic evaluations that are used in treatment of epilepsy.
-Most of our candidates apply for an Epilepsy fellowship and we offer 6 epilepsy positions per year.
-For candidates interested in learning other neurophysiological techniques as well (Intraoperative monitoring, Sleep, EMG, etc.), we offer training in Clinical Neurophysiology.
+The University of Michigan epilepsy fellowship and clinical neurophysiology fellowship is a twelve month ACGME accredited program devoted to assisting trainees in developing expertise in the diagnosis and management of seizure disorders including the interpretation and implementation of many neurodiagnostic evaluations that are used in treatment of epilepsy.
+Most of our candidates apply for an epilepsy fellowship and we offer six epilepsy positions per year.
+For candidates interested in learning other neurophysiological techniques as well (intraoperative monitoring, sleep, EMG, etc.), we offer training in clinical neurophysiology.
 The fellowship includes rigorous training in electroencephalography, corticography, decision making in all types of epilepsy surgery, intraoperative and extraoperative mapping, intraoperative monitoring, understanding imaging and cognitive modalities, as well as medication management.
 There are opportunities to teach, and several basic science mentors with exciting research opportunities.
 Upon completion of the fellowship, trainees are eligible to sit for the American Board of Psychiatry and Neurology added qualification in Epilepsy examination or the American Board of Clinical Neurophysiology examination depending on the track that they have chosen.
-Interested trainees may elect to do a second year of Advanced Epilepsy fellowship for additional training in surgical techniques, or mentored research in our basic science or clinical areas, and may be provided with opportunities of attending a formal course on medical education.
-Rotations in the first and second years are tailored to the needs and interests of the individual fellows.
+Interested trainees may elect to do a second year of advanced epilepsy fellowship for additional training in surgical techniques, or mentored research in our basic science or clinical areas, and may be provided with opportunities of attending a formal course on medical education.
+Rotations in the first and second years are tailored to the needs and interests of each fellow.

 The University of Michigan epilepsy clinic is a tertiary referral center, commonly drawing patients from the metropolitan Detroit area, the state of Michigan, Ohio, Indiana and other out of state areas.
-Our inpatient Long term video monitoring services care for over 1000 adult and over 1000 pediatric patients yearly, with diagnoses including presurgical evaluation, intensive care monitoring, treatment of status epilepticus and diagnosis of non-epileptic paroxysmal disorders.
-The primary responsibility for fellows on the inpatient adult and pediatric services is reading the EEG studies and multidisciplinary communication of these results, and there is also an adult and pediatric epilepsy consultation service where our fellows can assist more directly with management of complex cases.
+Our inpatient, long term video monitoring services care for over 1,000 adult and over 1,000 pediatric patients yearly, with diagnoses including pre-surgical evaluation, intensive care monitoring, treatment of status epilepticus, and diagnosis of non-epileptic paroxysmal disorders.
+The primary responsibility for fellows on the inpatient adult and pediatric services is reading the EEG studies and multidisciplinary communication of these results.
+There is also an adult and pediatric epilepsy consultation service where our fellows can assist more directly with management of complex cases.
 Fellows have no in house call, but do rotate through EEG reading call at home.
 We are putting a great effort in to managing the workload with careful attention to fellow satisfaction.
 In fact, fellows are directly involved in decisions and discussions about how best to accomplish their work, and have a monthly fellows’ education conference to discuss customization of their education, call schedule, and any challenges that arise.

 Our fellows rotate through both pediatric and adult clinics and pediatric and adult inpatient monitoring during the fellowship.
-We have a weekly presurgical multidisciplinary conference that fellows participate in.
-All fellows are expected to rotate through training in intraoperative monitoring and we are proud of having an accredited IOM program at our institution.
+We have a weekly pre-surgical multidisciplinary conference in which fellows participate.
+All fellows are expected to rotate through training in intraoperative monitoring (IOM) and we are proud of having an accredited IOM program at our institution.
 Electives in psychological management, speech and language evaluation and mapping, neuroimaging in epilepsy, and quantitative analysis of EEG are available.
 There is also the opportunity to participate in funded basic science research in several areas.

 Our program provides: